scofield7419/sequence-labeling-BiLSTM-CRF/HandBook.md

 unnecessary to change the default setting if you operate at the local host.

-if you make display the web around the Intranet, you may change the `ip`=`0.0.0.0`.
+if you display the web page within the Intranet, you may change the `ip`=`0.0.0.0`.

 ```